aaron-grau/curic/react/readings/intro-to-react-routing.md

 can match the URL to routes.
 * `<Route>` contains a path and component used to define a route.

-When a URL matches the path of a route, the router will display the corresponding component.
-If we nest routes, the router will combine their paths, making it possible to match longer URLs and render multiple components.
+When a URL matches the path of a route, the corresponding component is displayed to the user.

 Let's look at an example.